Andrew Yang 2020 presidential campaign: Healthcare

-In addition to UBI and human-centered capitalism, single-payer healthcare used to be a fundamental aspect of Yang's platform.
+In addition to UBI and human-centered capitalism, single-payer healthcare was initially a fundamental aspect of Yang's platform.
 However, his policy proposal released in December 2019 eschewed from it in favor of a plan that focused more on lowering costs and expanding coverage.
 Prior to releasing the proposal, Yang clarified that while he supported Medicare for All, he "would keep the option of private insurance".
 He stated his goal was to "demonstrate to the American people that private insurance is not what [they] need" and that Medicare for All is "superior to [their] current insurance".
 He believed that such an approach would make holistic and preventive care more feasible.
 He also used to support free marriage counseling.
 His policy proposal did not contain a public option.
 HuffPost described it as "the most conservative health care plan in the Democratic Primary".

 In March 2019, after an anonymous Twitter user asked Yang if he had an opinion on routine infant circumcision, Yang responded that he was against the practice.
 Yang later called himself "highly aligned with the intactivists" ("intactivists" referring to opponents of the practice) and stated that "history will prove them even more correct."
 Yang called the evidence for circumcision being medically beneficial "shaky" and suggested that as president, he would support giving new parents more information about this decision.
 However, Yang did not support a ban on the practice and later clarified that he supported the ability of parents to make this choice for religious or cultural reasons.
 Intactivists described this position as incompatible with their movement, with Intact America's Georganne Chapin describing his statement as backtracking and suggesting that it was simply due to political pressure.
 Major politicians commenting on infant circumcision has been rare, with Yang being the only candidate for the 2020 Democratic presidential nomination to discuss the issue.